Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 | 1000 | 1.80 |

 In non-cohesive soils with high groundwater tables, continuous interlocking M.S. sheet piling may be necessary to prevent excessive soil movement due to groundwater percolation.
-Such sheet piling shall extend sufficiently below trench bottom unless the lower soil strata are adequately cohesive.
+Such sheet piling shall extend sufficiently below the trench bottom unless the lower soil strata are adequately cohesive.

-When M.S.
-Sheet Piling is used, the recommended construction sequence is:
+When M.S. sheet piling is used, the recommended construction sequence is:

 Underground public and private utility services exposed during excavation shall be effectively supported under the guidance of the service owners.